Sam Nujoma

+Samuel Shafiishuna Daniel Nujoma (12 May 1929 – 8 February 2025) was a Namibian revolutionary, anti-apartheid activist and politician who served three terms as the first president of Namibia, from 1990 to 2005.
+Nujoma was a founding member and the first president of the South West Africa People's Organisation (SWAPO) in 1960.

 Nujoma became involved in anti-colonial politics during the 1950s.
-In 1959, he cofounded and served as the first president of the Ovamboland People's Organization (OPO), a nationalist organization advocating an independent Namibia.
-In December 1958 he was an organizer of the Old Location resistance and was arrested and deported to Ovamboland.
-In 1960 he escaped and went into exile in Tanzania where he was welcomed by Julius Nyerere.
+In 1959, he co-founded and served as the first president of the Ovamboland People's Organization (OPO), a nationalist organization advocating for an independent Namibia.
+In December 1958, he was an organizer of the Old Location resistance and was arrested and deported to Ovamboland.
+In 1960, he escaped and went into exile in Tanzania, where he was welcomed by Julius Nyerere.

+Nujoma played an important role as the leader of the national liberation movement in campaigning for Namibia's political independence from South African rule.
+The OPO was renamed SWAPO in 1960.
+Nujoma established the People's Liberation Army of Namibia (PLAN) in 1962 and launched a guerrilla war against the apartheid government of South Africa in August 1966 at Omugulugwombashe after the United Nations withdrew the mandate for South Africa to govern the territory.
+Nujoma led SWAPO during the lengthy Namibian War of Independence, which lasted from 1966 to 1989.

-Namibia finally achieved independence from South Africa in 1990, holding its first democratic elections.
-SWAPO won a majority and Nujoma was elected as the country's first President on 21 March 1990.
+Namibia achieved independence from South Africa in 1990 and held its first democratic elections the same year.
+SWAPO won a majority, and Nujoma was sworn in as the country's first president on 21 March 1990.
 He was re-elected for two more terms in 1994 and 1999.
 Nujoma retired as SWAPO party president on 30 November 2007.

-He published his autobiography Where Others Wavered in 2005.
-He has received multiple honors and awards for his leadership, including the Lenin Peace Prize, Indira Gandhi Peace Prize, and the Ho Chi Minh Peace Prize.
-The Parliament of Namibia honored him with the titles "Founding President of the Republic of Namibia" and "Father of the Namibian Nation".
-In 2007 SWAPO named him as "Leader of the Namibian Revolution."
+Nujoma published his autobiography, Where Others Wavered in 2001.
+He received multiple honours and awards for his leadership, including the Lenin Peace Prize and the Indira Gandhi Peace Prize.
+The Parliament of Namibia conferred on him the titles "Founding President of the Republic of Namibia" and "Father of the Namibian Nation".
+In 2007, SWAPO named him "Leader of the Namibian Revolution".